guacml/guacml/README.md

 Automate typical DS/ML workflow, get rid of the boilerplate, use sensible defaults, but expose ways to customize them ("convention over configuration").

+We start with a focus on tabular data like typical business spreadsheets.

 1. Load data
   - CSV
   - ... (later versions)